-Our mission is to empower and humanize youth, families, and communities by elevating their voices and partnering with them to address the intertwined challenges of mental health, chronic stress, and interpersonal violence.
+Our mission is to partner with youth, families, and communities to elevate their voices and address the connected challenges of mental health, chronic stress, and interpersonal violence.

 Our lab develops innovative, evidence‑based interventions to expand access to mental health care and support youth and adults in diverse settings.
 We deliver these interventions in two primary ways: